telmar3/NANO120B_QuickTDS/HPC Notebooks Using Expanse.md

 It will generate a randomized url that you can copy and paste into your web browser of choice.
 If I understood the docs correctly, then the available python libraries depend on the virtual environment on your local machine, rather than from SDSC using the above method.

-I've only tested this using the previous accounts from NANO110/120A.
-Normal Python scripts work, though CUDA-based GPU-computing scripts do not since prior ACCESS requested CPU-nodes only ("sbatch: error: Batch job submission failed: Requested node configuration is not available"):

 ```bash
 galyleo launch -a csd709 -p shared --cpus 1 --memory 2 --gpus 1 --time-limit 01:30:00 --env-modules cpu,gpu,anaconda3
 ```